tak-bro/aipick/README.md

 ## Introduction

-_aipick_ is an interactive CLI tool that leverages multiple AI models.
+_aipick_ is an interactive CLI tool that leverages multiple AI models, designed for quick and efficient handling of simple requests such as variable name recommendations.

 ## Key Features

 - **Multi-AI Support**: Integrates with OpenAI, Anthropic Claude, Google Gemini, Mistral AI and other AI
-- **Local Model Support**: Use local AI models via Ollama.
 - **Reactive CLI**: Enables simultaneous requests to multiple AIs and selection of the best AI response.
-- **Custom Prompts**: Supports user-defined prompt templates.
+- **Custom System Prompt**: Supports user-defined system prompt templates.
+- **Clipboard Integration**: Automatically copies selected responses to the clipboard for easy use.

 ## Supported Providers